MikeRogers0/MikeRogersIO/source/blog/2020-05-01-lessons-learnt-failing-at-a-saas.html.md

 While AdWords was a great way to get a few initial users, the feedback I gained by talking to people face to face while 10x more valuable.
 If you can, sit down with your potential users & hear them out do it!

+## Download Stats are unreliable

+Rubygems.org - Every download counts, even those in CI.

+## App Standups in Slack

+One thing which really motivated me was my app post a little standup in slack every morning.
+Seeing that new people had joined, or lots of commits had been processed really spurred me on!

 ## The GitHub Marketplace...

 I used the GitHub Marketplace as a way for users to connect their GitHub account to my SaaS App.
 It seemed like a great deal, GitHub would list me in their marketplace (which drove installs) while taking a 30% cut of the paid tier subscriptions.